 We were impressed with the traction our offline event marketing had and will keep this in mind when hosting future events.
 We’ll try out flyers with QR codes and maybe some more mysterious messaging to see how this affects CTR.

 There was also a Rebrandly coupon on the back, so the leftover leaflets could be handed out on the night of the event.

-We would recommend using offline event marketing for local events because the people who see and engage with it are actually capable of attending – this should help increase attendance.
+We would recommend using offline event marketing (and event marketing software as well) for local events because the people who see and engage with it are actually capable of attending – this should help increase attendance.
 Just make sure to distribute your flyers to places where your target audience hangs out.

 Offline marketing materials also give you something visual to share on social when promoting your event.